 This high-end grooming scissor set has a retail value of $200.

 3. Professional-Grade Combs, Coat Tools, Nail Clippers

 Slicker Brush: This is the primary tool you’ll use on dogs every day once you’re a certified groomer.
-You’ll receive two slicker brushes in your kit.
-The first is a soft slicker brush and the second is a curved slicker brush for different coat types and densities.
-Their main purpose is detangling knots in a coat, but they’re also useful for removing the dead undercoat of a double-coated client.
+You’ll receive two slicker brushes in your kit to accommodate different coat types and densities.
+The first is a soft slicker brush and the second is a curved slicker brush.
+You’ll use these brushes to detangle knots, but they’re also useful for removing the dead undercoat of a double-coated client.

-Greyhound Comb: A greyhound come has both wide and narrow-teeth settings.
+Greyhound Comb: A greyhound comb has both wide and narrow-teeth settings.
 Use this tool to remove loose mats and tangles from a coat.
-Throughout the grooming process, run the wide tooth through the hairs to pull out excess coat that the brush can’t take out.
+Throughout the grooming process, run the wide tooth through the hairs to pull out the loose, excess coat that the brush missed.

 Undercoat Rake: This tool is used to thin and de-shed a dog’s undercoat.
-The wide metal teeth help with the detangling process without destroying the top coat.
+The wide metal teeth helps with the detangling process without destroying the top coat.

 Mat Breaker: You’ll receive two mat breakers, one small and one large.
 They both have long narrow hooked blades to cut through mats and allow them to be brushed out without pulling on the coat.

 Curry Comb: Use this brush to break up the top coat and any shedding.
 This rubber comb is most effective on smooth-coated dogs—those who don’t have an undercoat.

 Nail Clippers: You’ll receive two plier-style, spring-loaded nail clippers.
 The smaller of the two is for trimming the thinner nails of small dogs.
 The larger clippers are best for medium- and large-sized dogs.

 This starter kit of combs, breakers, and clippers has a retail value of $50.